 How much did El Salvador, Guatemala and Honduras receive in remittances from January to April 2026?

-The three countries received more than $15.85 billion in remittances during that period, a 10.7 percent increase compared to the same stretch of the previous year.
+The three countries received more than $15.85 billion in remittances during that period, a 10.7 percent rise on the same stretch of the previous year.
 Guatemala received the largest share at $8.43 billion, followed by Honduras at $4.13 billion and El Salvador at $3.29 billion.

 Which country saw the fastest remittance growth, and how significant are these transfers to local economies?

 Honduras recorded the fastest growth at 14.3 percent.
-Remittances are considered the backbone of these economies, worth roughly a quarter of national output in both Honduras and El Salvador.
+Remittances are seen as the backbone of these economies, worth roughly a quarter of national output in both Honduras and El Salvador.

 What new cost did the United States introduce that affects remittances to Central America?

-A United States tax of one percent on money transfers abroad took effect at the start of 2026, adding a fresh drag on these financial flows.
-Almost all remittances received by the three countries originate from the United States, where migrants send money that families spend mostly on daily needs.
+A US tax of one percent on money transfers abroad took effect at the start of 2026, adding a fresh drag on these flows.
+Almost all remittances received by the three countries come from the United States, where migrants send money that families spend mostly on daily needs.

 Connected Coverage